GOP draft health care bill cuts Medicaid, insurance subsidies

 In its place, Americans who need assistance to purchase health care will receive a tax credit - able to be received in advanced on a monthly basis - based on age.
 A person under 30 is eligible for a $2000 tax credit while a person over 60 is eligible for a $4000 credit.

-As for Medicaid, Republicans propose placing a cap on the number of Medicaid recipients in each state based on population, which would likely largely reduce the 72 million Americans currently receiving Medicaid.
+As for Medicaid, Republicans propose placing a cap on the number of Medicaid recipients in each state based on population, which would likely largely reduce the 72 million Americans currently receiving the benefit for low-income people.
 The current Medicaid expansion allows coverage for people based on income.
-The transition begins in 2020.
+The transition begins in 2020 and then instates a multi-year phase out - a timeline that might be problematic for some conservative members.

 They have also carved out exceptions for some medicaid recipients with pre-existing conditions to ensure they keep their medicaid coverage, including cervical and breast cancer or are blind, which are specifically noted.